rjones222/spoonflower-prototype/README.md

 Now run `foundation watch` while inside the `spoonflower-prototype` folder.
 ```

 Running that starts the compiler so that changes that are made instantly compiled.
+You can also run `npm start` which triggers the same task runner.